laberning/openrowingmonitor/docs/rower_settings.md

 ### Setting critical parameters for stroke detection

+A key element in getting rowing data right is getting the stroke detection right, as we report many metrics on a per-stroke basis.
+Although we calculate most metrics in such a way that missing an individual stroke isn't a big deal, many more advanced metrics (like drive length, stroke length, powercurves) won't provide any useful data.
 There are several critical parameters that are required for Open Rowing Monitor's stroke detection to work.
 In this section, we help you set the most critical ones.

 #### numOfImpulsesPerRevolution